pantheon-systems/documentation/source/content/guides/php/04-wp-config-php.md

 anchorid: wp-config-php
 ---

 This section provides information on how to configure the `wp-config.php` file for a WordPress site.
+Refer to [Configure Your Settings.php File](/guides/php/settings-php) if you have a Drupal site.

 ## WordPress Configuration